-As far as risk characteristics are concerned our Sharpe Ratio has deteriorated from 3.9 to 2.82 reflecting increased duration.
-Annualised Standard Deviation improved very slightly from 0.0143 to 0.0139.
-Also we have increased portion of Government debt from 38% to 49.2%.
-Now nearly 50% of our portfolio is invested in Sovereign credit.
+As far as risk characteristics are concerned our Sharpe Ratio has deteriorated from 2.82 to 0.4.
+Annualised Standard Deviation increased very slightly from 0.0139 to 0.0165.
+Also we have decreased portion of Government debt from 49.2% to 32.3%.
+Now 32% of our portfolio is invested in Sovereign credit.

-Over twenty years our Fund has weathered many storms but exceeded its investment objective.
-We have updated our Offering Memorandum this year and extended our tax exempt status in the Cayman Islands for another 20 years.
-We believe that the Fund can continue to deliver substantial risk adjusted returns in this unfriendly market environment.
+Over the twenty one years of our existence, the Fund has weathered many storms but exceeded its investment objective.
+We believe that the Fund can continue to deliver risk adjusted returns in this unfriendly market environment.